ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 1. Create a [program](#typescript-program) from tsconfig so you've access to all files in the project.
 2. Loop over all files in the program and apply the rule.
 3. The rule is simple, if there is more than one class in the file, throw an error.

+> [Demo for this use case](https://stackblitz.com/edit/stackblitz-starters-1pmgun?embed=1&file=use-cases%2Fenforce-one-class-per-file%2Findex.ts&hideNavigation=1&view=editor): To run this code, open the terminal at the bottom and run "npx ts-node ./use-cases/enforce-one-class-per-file/"

 Let's break it down, there are few key terms that you need to know: